netgroup/abe4jwt/README.md

 Configure resources/META-INF/microprofile-config.properties to provide the url assigned to the AS and to the RS.
 Default assigned HTTPS port for the Client is 9543 (see pom.xml).

-##If you each server on a different machine (or Docker container)...##
+##If you each server on different machines (or Docker containers)...##

-The is no need to alter default configuration files above, this can be done easily, by defining two environment variables.
+There is no need to alter default configuration files above, this can be done easily, by defining two environment variables.
 If defined, these variables will override the related settings in resources/META-INF/microprofile-config.properties (for the Client) and in /webapp/WEB-INF/web.xml (for the Proxy).

 You just need to inform: